National Museum of Cultural History, Pretoria

 Did you know?

 Rock art showcased in the National Culural History Museum reflects the accessing of spiritual power by the San people through their trance dance.

-Delving into recent apartheid history, there's a display on the forced removals of the Indian, African and Asian populations from the neighbourhoods of Lady Selborne and Marabastad in the 1960s.
+Delving into recent apartheid history, you'll find a display featuring the forced removals of the Indian, African and Asian populations from the neighbourhoods of Lady Selborne and Marabastad in Pretoria in the 1960s.

-The Pretoria Cultural History Museum, a member of the Ditsong Museums, a group of 8 Gauteng-based museums, also hosts a continuous schedule of temporary exhibitions and, with some 5 million objects stored, showcases its collections in an ongoing programme of themed displays.
+The National Museum of Cultural History is a member of the Ditsong Museums, a group of eight Gauteng-based museums, seven of which are in Pretoria.
+With some five million objects stored behind the scenes, it also showcases some of its collections in an ongoing programme of themed displays.

 Travel tips & Planning info

 Who to contact